Notes on rational chain connectedness: Preliminaries

 \begin{defn}[Nefness] Let \( f \colon X \to Y \) be a projective morphism of complex analytic spaces, and let \( W \subset Y \) be a subset.
 Let \( \mathcal{L} \) be an \( \mathbb{R} \)-line bundle on \( X \), or the sum of an \( \mathbb{R} \)-line bundle and an \( \mathbb{R} \)-Cartier divisor.
 We say that \( \mathcal{L} \) is \emph{\( f \)-nef over \( W \)} if \( \mathcal{L} \cdot C \ge 0 \) for every curve \( C \subset X \) such that \( f(C)\) is a point of $W$.
 If \( \mathcal{L} \) is \( f \)-nef over \( Y \), we simply say that it is \( f \)-nef. \end{defn}

-There are several characterizations of relative bigness.
-For our purposes, the following property is sufficient, so we do not recall the definition here.
+In this paper, we adopt the following definition of bigness.
+This is a complex analytic analogue of Hacon--M\textsuperscript{c}Kernan's definition of bigness.

-\begin{lem}[Kodaira's lemma] Let $f\colon X \to S$ be a projective surjective morphism of normal complex varieties, and let $D$ be an $f$-big $\mathbb{R}$-divisor on $X$.
-Assume that $S$ is a Stein space.
-Then there exists a decomposition
+\begin{defn}[Bigness] Let $f\colon X\to S$ be a projective morphism of complex analytic spaces such that $X$ is a normal complex variety.
+Let $D$ be an $\mathbb R$-divisor on $X$.
+If $S$ is Stein, then $D$ is said to be {\em big over $S$} or {\em $f$-big} if